lembap10/5801P4/README.md

 _for now executes whatever is in main_

-This will run the program and request:
+This will run the program and request the user:

--Enter the number of students:
+- Enter the number of students:
--Enter the question type (MC [Multiple Choice] or FB [Fill in the Blank]):
+- Enter the question type (MC [Multiple Choice] or FB [Fill in the Blank]):
--Enter the intended LMS (canvas, blackboard, or moodle):
+- Enter the intended LMS (canvas, blackboard, or moodle):
--Enter the intended quiz format (qti or gift):
+- Enter the intended quiz format (qti or gift):
--Enter the name of the file (stored in srcFiles directory) to be parsed:
+- Enter the name of the file (stored in srcFiles directory) to be parsed:

 Answering all fields adequately will allow for a json file to be outputted.
 The json file will have attributes:

--"numStudents": number of variations to generate -"questionType": Type of Question.
+- "numStudents": number of variations to generate
+- "questionType": Type of Question.
 Will be set to multiple choice.
--"intendedLMS": 3 options: canvas, moodle, blackboard -"intendedQuizType": 2 options: .gift, .qti
+- "intendedLMS": 3 options: canvas, moodle, blackboard
+- "intendedQuizType": 2 options: .gift, .qti

 Multiple Choice exclusive:
--"numChoices": number of choices
+- "numChoices": number of choices

 Fill in the blank exclusive:
--"blankLength": desired length of blank
+- "blankLength": desired length of blank

 ## Run Tests